cvc5/ethos/user_manual.md

 ## Side Conditions

-Similar to `declare-rule`, the Ethos supports an extensible syntax for programs whose generic syntax is given by:
+Similar to `declare-rule`, Ethos supports an extensible syntax for programs whose generic syntax is given by:

 ```smt
 (program <symbol> <keyword>? <sexpr>*)